 We had one guy tell us he was the overall manager for a big project, and he could describe in great detail all he had done.
 Our China hiring background check uncovered that he was a common worker under a manager who led that project.”

 We regrettably find the same true in Korea.
 Also, regrettably, often executive recruiters (head hunters), in Korea, are of little help in vetting candidates.
-We recommend to no just, simply, hire a recruitment agency.
-We find that many of these agencies (even the international ones) are motivated, primarily, by the placement of any individual.
+We recommend to no just, simply, hire a Korean recruitment agency.
+We find that many of these agencies in Korea (even the international ones) are motivated, primarily, by the placement of any individual.
 We know of many horror stories.
-Please take a look at the

-We suggest retaining a person that does not have a financial interest in the placement of the individual to vet the anticipated employee.
+We suggest retaining a person that does not have a financial interest in the placement of the individual to vet the anticipated employee – some law firms in Korea do this.
 The vetting should not, simply, come in the form of a background check, but be by someone with significant experience managing individuals in Korea.
+The vetting should, also, include a feeling out of the person.

 As noted on numerous occasions on this blog – “at will” employment is, typically, impossible in Korea.